OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 Top of page DiagnosticsDiagnostics

 As you use Windows, we collect diagnostic data that helps us fix problems and improve Microsoft products.
 If you choose to turn on **Tailored experiences**, this data can also be used to personalize your experiences with Microsoft products.
 This data is transmitted to Microsoft and stored with one or more unique identifiers that can help us recognize an individual user on an individual device and understand the device's service issues and use patterns.
 There are two levels of diagnostic and usage data: **Basic** and **Full**.
 At the lowest level, **Basic**, we collect only data necessary to keep Windows devices up-to-date and secure.
-Basic data includes data about the device itself, the proper functioning of Windows and Store updates, and basic error data.
+Basic data includes data about the device itself, the proper functioning of Windows and Microsoft Store updates, and basic error data.
 We collect the following data at the Basic level:

 *   Device, connectivity and configuration data:
     *   Data about the device such as the processor type, OEM manufacturer, type of battery and capacity, number and type of cameras, firmware, and memory attributes.